-- 22.47 A Labuan KRI that has reported positive name matches and are in possession or in control of frozen or blocked funds or properties of any specified entity, designated person and/or related party are required to report any changes to those funds, other financial assets and economic resources, are to use the form and at intervals as specified in Appendix XIV. - 22.48 Notwithstanding paragraph 22.47, a Labuan KRI is not required to submit periodic reporting on positive name matches involving customers who conduct one-off transactions and where they do not maintain an account with them.
+- 22.49 A Labuan KRI that has reported positive name matches and are in possession or in control of frozen or blocked funds or properties of any specified entity, designated person and/or related party are required to report any changes to those funds, other financial assets and economic resources, are to use the form and at intervals as specified in Appendix XIII. - 22.50 Notwithstanding paragraph 22.49, a Labuan KRI is not required to submit periodic reporting on positive name matches involving customers who conduct one-off transactions and where they do not maintain an account with them.

-20 Targeted Financial Sanctions on Terrorism Financing.
+The requirements are applicable for: Targeted Financial Sanctions on Terrorism Financing.

-21 Targeted Financial Sanctions on Proliferation Financing and Under Other UN-Sanctions Regimes.
+&lt;sup>21 Targeted Financial Sanctions on Proliferation Financing and Under Other UN-Sanctions Regimes.